g-ch/hybrid_local_map/readme.md

 | FT motor SM30BL       | Angle resolution: 0.088° Max torque: 10kg*com                        | To control the active sensing camera and measure its angle.      |

 **NOTE:**
-- The state estimation given by Intel Realsense T265 might drift in some scenarios.
+- The state estimation given by the V-SLAM algorithm of Intel Realsense T265 might drift in some scenarios.
+For example, when the grass and leaves are waving because of the wind from the propeller or the natural wind in a woods, the state estimation from the V-SLAM would drift obviously.
+State estimation drifting could cause crashes during the flight.
+Our real-world tests were conducted in the scenarios where the drifting is small (we consider the drifting small if the quadrotor can hover stably).
 - The Intel Realsense D435 is unable to detect the obstacles that are too thin or too tiny.
 In our test, a stick with the diameter of 2 cm can only be partially detected within 2.7 m and fully detected within 2 m.
+When the sunlight is very strong, the depth data might be noisy.
 - During high speed flight, Realsense D435 could have non-negligible motion blur.
 We did a test to measure this motion blur in our work *Bio-inspired Obstacle Avoidance for Flying Robots with Active Sensing*.
 The depth estimation error caused by the motion blur is shown in the image below, where the x-axis is the relative velocity between the camera and the obstacle.

 <img src="images/motionBlur.PNG" width = "600"/>